cimitrasoftware/AWS-Certified-Cloud-Practitioner-Notes/glossary-s.md

   - Partially Managed
   - Fully Managed

+**Savings Plans**
+Save up to 72 percent across a variety of Instance types and services by committing to a consistent usage level for 1 or 3 years.

 **SDK** *Amazon SDK*
 This is a separate installation from the Amazon CLI.
 The SDK is typically installed as a client specific to the platform and the IDE that will be used

+**SPOT Instances**
+This is the cheapest EC2 Instance to run.
+Spot Instances are spun up by AWS only when there is unutilized capacity available

 **SQS** *Amazon SQS*